-- a.
+a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
+If so, describe.

+There are no known environmental health hazards that could occur as a result of the proposed project.

-If so, describe. - 1) Describe any known or possible contamination at the site from present or past uses. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. - 4) Describe special emergency services that might be required. - 5) Proposed measures to reduce or control environmental health hazards, if any:
+- 1) Describe any known or possible contamination at the site from present or past uses.

+Based on a query of the Department of Ecology's What's In My Neighborhood: Toxics Cleanup map, there are no known instances of contamination at the site from present or past uses. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

+located within the project area and in the vicinity.

+There are no known existing hazardous chemicals or conditions that might affect project development and design.
+Per the National Pipeline Map System's public viewer application, there are no pipelines located on or adjacent to the project site.

+3) Describe any toxic or hazardous chemicals that might be attack.

+Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

+Petroleum fuels, and oil/lubricants may be stored and/or used on-site during construction activities.
+At completion, cleaning chemicals may be stored and used for maintenance of the turf surfacing.
+No chemicals will be produced by the project.

+- 4) Describe special emergency services that might be required.
+No special emergency services are anticipated. - 5) Proposed measures to reduce or control environmental health hazards, if any: Petroleum fuels and lubricants stored or used during construction will be kept in approved containers and/or in accordance with manufacturer's recommendations.
+Cleaning chemicals used for turf maintenance will be stored and used in accordance with manufacturer's instructions.